Searching for the best multi-currency card in Singapore for 2026?

 Whether you’re travelling, shopping online, or sending money overseas, the right multi-currency card can save you serious cash.
 We’re talking better exchange rates, fewer fees, and way less hassle than the old-school money changer route.

-In this guide, we break down the top multi-currency cards — YouTrip, Revolut, Wise, Amaze, and Trust Bank – so you can figure out which one works best for you and your travel and spending style.
+In this guide, we break down the 7 most popular multi-currency cards available to Singaporeans: YouTrip, Revolut, Wise, Amaze, Trust Bank, DBS Multi-Currency Account, and UOB FX+ – so you can figure out which one works best for you and your travel and spending style.

 It’s time to say goodbye to hidden FX fees and hello to smarter spending overseas!